rock72427/JavaScript-Notes/notes.md

 #### Output

 ```
-m1 is executing
+m1 is executing!!
-m1 is executing
+m1 is executing!!
 i value is 10
 j value is  200
+m1 is executing!!
+10

 ```

 ### First Class Citizen